US: Mountain pine tree that feeds grizzlies is threatened

 A Fish and Wildlife Service proposal scheduled to be published Wednesday would protect the whitebark pine tree as a threatened species under the Endangered Species Act, according to documents posted by the Office of the Federal Register.

-But the agency said it doesn't plan to designate which forested areas are critical to the tree's survival, stopping short of what some environmentalists argue is needed.
+But the agency said it does not plan to designate which forest habitats are critical to the tree’s survival, stopping short of what some environmentalists argue is needed.

 The trees can live up to 1,000 years and are found at elevations up to 12,000 feet (3,600 meters) — conditions too harsh for most tress to survive.

-Environmentalists had petitioned the government in 2008 to protect the trees that grow in Wyoming, Montana, Idaho, Washington, Oregon, California, Nevada and western Canada.
+Environmentalists had petitioned the government in 1991 and again in 2008 to protect the trees that grow in Wyoming, Montana, Idaho, Washington, Oregon, California, Nevada and western Canada.

-Grizzlies raid squirrel caches of whitebark pine cones and devour the seeds within the cones to fatten up for winter.

 A nonnative fungus has been killing whitebark pines for a century.
-More recently, the trees have proven vulnerable to bark beetles that have killed millions of acres of forest and climate change that scientific studies have said are responsible for more severe wildfire seasons.
+More recently, the trees have proven vulnerable to bark beetles that have killed millions of acres of forest and climate change that scientists say are responsible for more severe wildfire seasons.

+That’s complicated the government efforts to declare grizzlies in the Yellowstone area as a recovered species that no longer needs federal protection.
+Grizzlies raid caches of whitebark pine cones that are hidden by squirrels and devour the seeds within the cones to fatten up for winter.

+A 2009 court ruling that restored protections for Yellowstone bears cited in part the tree's decline, although government studies later concluded the grizzlies could find other things to eat.

+After getting sued for not taking steps to protect the pine trees, wildlife officials in 2011 acknowledged that whitebark pines needed protections but they took no action, saying other species faced more immediate threats.

-The government’s proposal described the threats to the trees as “imminent” and said whitebark was one of many plants expected to be impacted as climate change moves faster than they are able to adapt.
+The government’s proposal described the threats to whitebark pines as “imminent” and said it was one of many plants expected to be impacted as climate change moves faster than they can adapt.

 “Whitebark pine survives at high elevations already, so there is little remaining habitat in many areas for the species to migrate to higher elevations in response to warmer temperatures,” Fish and Wildlife Service officials wrote.